1. Timelines

 The Solir and Njordir, broken by the horrors of the crisis, abandoned their war and turned inward, retreating into isolation.

-The Aerenal Vanir and the Aesir of Atla, untouched by the devastation, severed all ties with their kin, isolating themselves from the world.
+The Aerenal Vanir and the Aesir of Atla, refrained from joining the conflict, severed all ties with their kin, isolating themselves from the world.

 Malekith, knowing what was to come, had made exodus to The Sands of Serrakhan before the catastrophe struck, leaving behind only whispers of his next move.